svg153/earthly/docs/basics/part-1-a-simple-earthfile.md

 	fmt.Println("hello world")
 }
 ```
-And an Earthfile, which we will build up step by step.
+and an Earthfile, which we will build up step by step.

 Earthfiles are always named Earthfile, regardless of their location in the codebase.
-Let's take a look at the first few lines of the Earthfile.
-The Earthfile starts off with a version defintion.
+The Earthfile starts off with a version definition.
 This will tell Earthly which features to enable and which ones not to, so that the build script maintains compatibility over time, even if Earthly itself is updated.

 ```Dockerfile
 VERSION 0.6